 • Complete development and obtain regulatory approval for CTx-1301 for the treatment of ADHD.
 We recently completed a Phase 1/2 bioavailability study in ADHD patients for CTx-1301.
-We plan to initiate Phase 3 clinical trials in all patient segments for CTx-1301 in early 2022 with results expected in early 2023.
-Assuming we receive positive clinical results from our pivotal Phase 3 trials and additional planned supplementary trials, we plan to submit an NDA for CTx-1301 in the late 2023 under the Section 505(b)(2) pathway.
+We plan to initiate Phase 3 clinical trials in all patient segments for CTx-1301 in the fourth quarter of 2021 with results expected in late 2022.
+Assuming we receive positive clinical results from our pivotal Phase 3 trials and additional planned supplementary trials, we plan to submit an NDA for CTx-1301 in the first half of 2023 under the Section 505(b)(2) pathway.